allisonbertrandsa/pa-dicom-wg34-supp229/README.md

 Example Files Known Compatibility
 ----------------------------------
-- Aliza - Will not read the XYZ-PA files.
-Will read the XYZ files.
+- Aliza (https://github.com/AlizaMedicalImaging) - Will read the XYZ files.
+  Will not read the XYZ-PA files.
 Displays US files as single-frame slices over time.
 Displays PA files as a volume.
   It is suspected that the US display (slices) is the correct presentation for a freehand set of frames (each with a unique temporal position and volume position).
-- Slicer - Will not read the XYZ-PA files.
-Will read the XYZ files.
+- Slicer - Will read the XYZ files.
+Will not read the XYZ-PA files.
 Will generate volumes of US and PA files.
 - Weasis - Reads XYZ-PA and XYZ files.
 Displays all files as a stack of images.
 - dciodvfy - Will partially read the XYZ-PA files.
 Will read the XYZ files.